arteck/ioBroker.xsense/README.md

 ## ❗ WARNING
 The adapter is **not** intended for alarm purposes — it is primarily for monitoring the device battery status.
+I accept no liability if the place burns down.

 ---